avengers-p7/Avengers_P7_Documents/GitOps/Understanding.md

 * **Automation:** Automation is a core aspect of GitOps, facilitating continuous delivery and deployment, reducing human errors, and ensuring consistent and repeatable processes.

-* **Auditing and Compliance:** GitOps provides a clear audit trail of changes, aiding in compliance efforts and allowing for accountability in the event of issues.

 * **Consistency Across Environments:** GitOps ensures consistency in configurations and infrastructure across different environments, from development to production.

 * **Rollback and Rollforward:** GitOps simplifies the process of rolling back to previous states or applying changes in a controlled manner by leveraging Git's versioning capabilities.